Choochmeque/tauri-plugin-biometry/README.md

 - `biometryNotAvailable` - Biometry is not available on device
 - `biometryNotEnrolled` - No biometric data is enrolled
 - `biometryLockout` - Too many failed attempts, biometry is locked
+- `systemCancel` - System cancelled the operation (device busy)
+- `appCancel` - Application cancelled the operation
+- `invalidContext` - Invalid authentication context
+- `notInteractive` - Non-interactive authentication not allowed
+- `passcodeNotSet` - Device passcode not set
+- `userFallback` - User chose to use fallback authentication
+- `itemNotFound` - Keychain item not found (macOS/iOS)
+- `authenticationRequired` - Authentication required but UI interaction not allowed
+- `keychainError` - Generic keychain operation error
+- `internalError` - Internal plugin error
+- `notSupported` - Operation not supported on this platform

 ## Security Considerations

-- All secure data is stored in the system keychain (iOS) or Android Keystore
+- All secure data is stored in the system keychain (macOS/iOS) or Android Keystore
 - Data is encrypted and can only be accessed after successful biometric authentication
 - The plugin follows platform-specific security best practices
+- Windows currently supports authentication only, not secure data storage
+- **macOS Code Signing:** Your app must be properly code-signed to use keychain storage on macOS.
+Development builds may work with ad-hoc signing, but production apps require valid Developer ID or App Store signing
 - Consider implementing additional application-level encryption for highly sensitive data

 ## Contributing